The Eastfield Program

 As high quality child care programs are increasingly demanded by the community, there are numerous programs which offer job opportunities for working with young children.
 Trained professionals are needed in day care centers, federal agencies, public and private schools, churches, hospitals, and programs sponsored by business and industry.

 A student seeking a State of Texas teaching certificate may earn an Associate of Arts in Teaching (AAT) before moving on to a university to complete their training to earn an bachelor's degree.
-Visit our Teacher Education webpage for more information.
+Read our pdf about Teacher Education for more information.

 A.A.S.
 Degree Requirements